ansiblejunky/ansible-inventory-template/README.md

 TODO: Rewrite this article into this repo using animated GIFs etc!
 - [Digital Ocean - How to Manage Multistage Environments with Ansible](https://www.digitalocean.com/community/tutorials/how-to-manage-multistage-environments-with-ansible)
 TODO: Add information to setup on AAP using Project, Credential(s), Credential Type(s), Inventory, Inventory Source(s)
-TODO: Maybe this is a blog instead of the README
 TODO: Use execution environment and ansible-navigator instead and possibly remove the `galaxy` folder? except maybe for an ansible role?

 ## Inventory